20th April 2018

 brachytheraphy [internal radiation]” said Laura.

-Two months later, an MRI gave her the all clear but she couldn’t shake the feeling that something was wrong.
+Following treatment, an MRI showed no sign of cancer but she couldn’t shake the feeling that something was wrong.

 Laura felt annoyed by people who don’t realise how serious cervical cancer.